Societal critiques in the novel "Perfume: The Story of a Murderer" (Das Parfum: Die Geschichte eines Mörders)

 The power of Grenouille's smell:

-Grenouille struggled with his own desertion the moment he was born, (being discarded after his mother realised he had not sent), but also with how he is treated by others that know of his incredible sense of smell.
-What would typically be seen as a “gift” was then a reason for those who knew him personally to call Grenouille demonic.
+In Yanna Popova’s analysis of the book, written for SageJournals, she notes that "We see and know through our eyes, and a representation of the world through an alternative modality should resort to equally alternative ways of expression. “ (Popova, Yanna B.) This is an explanation to how Grenouille has an alternate perspective on life, because he “sees” through his nose instead of his eyes.
+What would typically be seen as a “gift” was then a reason for those who knew him personally to call Grenouille demonic (Celine Ling).
 Making perfume gave Grenouille purpose, but also meant that he had to kill.
-His undeniable scorn for humanity only further justified the murders by fulfilling both his need for purpose and control.
+Grenouille's undeniable scorn for humanity only further justified the murders by fulfilling both his need for purpose and control.

-Grenouille's Dehuminization:
+Grenouille's Dehumanization:

 Covers symbolism & verisons Jupiter and Antiope: